 This course outlines a biblical framework for approaching ethical questions and issues.
-It examines how the Church has addressed ethical questions at different times in history and how contemporary Christians can develop a biblically relevant approach to the issues of our day.
+It examines how the Church has addressed ethical questions at different times in history and how contemporary Christians can develop a biblically-relevant approach to the issues of our day.
+Given that the course is required of all students within the BEE, HLS, PPH, and PSY concentrations, particular attention will be paid to applied ethics within business, health and life sciences, public policy, and psychology settings.
 (3 credits) (Cross-listed as PHL 340)